casualcore/tdk8s/README.md

 ### Transfer Files

-If you need to transfer files from a running pod you can use the following `KubeController` methods:
+If you need to transfer files to or from a running pod you can use the following `KubeController` methods:

 * `download` - download a file from the pod to local file system.
 * `upload` - upload a local file system file to the pod file system.

-Both methods return boolean success value once complete.
+Both methods return a `boolean` value indicating if the operations was successful once complete.

 Examples:
 ```java